‘Dancing With The Stars’ Fans Urge Pro Dancers To Skip Season 29 In Support Of Fired Host Tom Bergeron

 “How can you all embrace this!” one fan wrote of the casting shakeup.
 “None of you are standing up for Tom!
 This show is doomed to fail…First Artem, Sharna… Now Tom.
 You all better wake up.”

-On Twitter, some fans added that it is unfair to ask the pros not to go on Dancing with the Stars because of Tom’s firing, with one pointing out that they also need their jobs and have families to support and that many of them are still under contract with ABC.
+On Twitter, some fans added that it is unfair to ask the pros not to go on Dancing with the Stars because of Tom’s firing, with one pointing out that they also need their jobs and have families to support before adding that many of them are still under contract with ABC.

 So far, only a few Dancing With the Stars pro dancers have publicly commented on Bergeron and Andrews’ firings.
 Sharna Burgess, who was let go from the show in 2018, posted a sweet tribute to Instagram.